Scouting in Ohio: Camps

-Campsites for Camp Stigwandish include, Dead Horse Ridge, Grand River, Solitude, Pop Corey, 3 Eagles Nest Campsites, Adventure, Johnny Appleseed, Pioneer Village, Woodcrafters, Dan Beard, Dan Boon, Kit Carson, Ted Mullans, Tecumseh, Paul Bunyan, Iroquois, a staff site to the east of the Baden Powell Lodge, and 3 adirondacks.
-Cabins includes 4 small cabins along the Lake Road.
-The Camp Host Cabin, which included the camp office and health office, Rotary Cabin which is off the main road, Buckeye Lodge behind the dining hall.
+Campsites for Camp Stigwandish included Dead Horse Ridge, Grand River, Solitude, Pop Corey, 3 Eagles Nest Campsites, Adventure, Johnny Appleseed, Pioneer Village, Woodcrafters, Dan Beard, Dan Boon, Kit Carson, Ted Mullans, Tecumseh, Paul Bunyan, Iroquois, a staff site to the east of the Baden Powell Lodge, and 3 adirondacks.
+Cabins included 4 small cabins along the Lake Road.
+The Camp Host Cabin, which included the camp office and health office, Rotary Cabin which was off the main road, Buckeye Lodge behind the dining hall.
 Facilities that were moved to Beaumont Scout Reservation included, the EP memorial shelter which was moved from Camp Chickagami, the Mouse House, which is still home to metal working, the New Archery Range, and the Moritz Family Program Center.

 Firelands Scout Reservation was added to the council in January, 2017 after Heart of Ohio Council merged with the legacy Greater Cleveland Council to form the new Lake Erie Council.
 Firelands is home to 2 camps, Camp Avery Hand, and Camp Wyandot.
 Both camps will now be used all year around for scouters to use.
 The reservation is mainly used for NYLT, Scoutmaster Training, and Cub Scout activities.